Clock Distribution with Gradient TRIX: Analysis

 \end{definition} This can be viewed as a variant of the fast condition from~\cite{kuhn09reference}, adjusted to our setting by quantifying by how much $v_{\ell}$ may safely shift the timing of its pulse.
 The main conceptual difference to~\cite{kuhn09reference} is that we relax the fast condition by adding $\FCthree$.

 In addition, note that there is an additive term of $\kappa$ that does not change sign.
 Its purpose is to account for the fact that our simulation of the GCS algorithm from~\cite{lenzen2010tight} operates in discrete time steps corresponding to the layers.
 The continuous versions of the GCS algorithm in~\cite{kuhn09reference,kuhn10dynamic,lenzen2010tight} can choose this term arbitrarily small.
 In contrast, we need it to exceed the maximum error in time measurement accumulated in a step.
 We remark that, in principle, one could choose this term different from $\kappa$.
-However, since both need to meet the same lower bound of $u+(1-1/\vartheta)(\Lambda-d)$, there is no asymptotic gain in introducing a separate parameter. \begin{lemma} For all $s\in \N$ and $(v,\ell)\in V_{\ell}$, $\ell\in \N_{>0}$, $\FC(s)$ holds at $(v,\ell)$. \end{lemma} \begin{proof} Using \Cref{lem:equivalence}, we prove the claim for \Cref{alg:Simplified_Gradient_TRIX}.
-Set $t_{\min}:=\min_{\{v,w\}\in E}\{t_{w,\ell-1}\}$ and $t_{\max}:=\min_{\{v,w\}\in E}\{t_{w,\ell-1}\}$.
-If $\Cor_{v,\ell}\ge \vartheta\kappa$, trivially $\FCthree$ is satisfied.
-Hence, assume that $\Cor_{v,\ell}<\vartheta\kappa$.
+However, since both need to meet the same lower bound of $u+(1-1/\vartheta)(\Lambda-d)$, there is no asymptotic gain in introducing a separate parameter.